abb-iss/ophelib/BUILD.md

     git clone https://github.com/abb/ophelib
     cd ophelib

-There are two ways to build `OPHELib`.
+There are two ways to build `OPHELib`:
 1. Automatically using `Docker`, where the entire build process is performed in a container and the resulting artifacts are saved in the local workspace.
 This is the fastest and the least intrusive way to build the library, since all the steps are automated and all dependencies are only built and installed in the auxiliary container.
 The build using `Docker` can also be used for CI.
 2. Manually performing the build in the local workspace.
 This way also allows integration with an IDE.